nekernel-org/nekernel/README.md

 # Ne.app Kernel

-The kernel module of the Ne.app NeSystem distribution.
+The kernel module of the Ne.app NeAnt distribution.

 ### Notice